Dove apologizes for ad: We ‘missed the mark’ representing black women

 The offending ad was a 3-second GIF hawking Dove body wash that was posted Friday to the brand’s Facebook page.
 It was taken down Saturday.

 CNNMoney reviewed a copy of the GIF.
-It shows a looping image of a black woman removing a dark brown t-shirt to reveal a white woman.
+Introduced with the line “Ready for a Dove Shower?” it shows a looping image of a black woman removing a dark brown t-shirt to reveal a white woman.
 She then removes her beige t-shirt to show a third woman.

 “This did not represent the diversity of real beauty which is something Dove is passionate about and is core to our beliefs, and it should not have happened,” the company said in a statement Sunday.
 “We apologize deeply and sincerely for the offense that it has caused and do not condone any activity or imagery that insults any audience.”